pingidentity/pingone-sample-app-android/README.md

 authenticationUI.authenticate(context, mobilePayload, dynamicData);
 ```

-### 3. Migrate from PingID SDK to PingOne SDK
+### 3. Migrate from PingID SDK to PingOne MFA SDK

-If your application is currently integrated with PingID SDK, it is possible to migrate to PingOne SDK.
+If your application is currently integrated with PingID SDK, it is possible to migrate to PingOne MFA SDK.
 First, make sure to set up the PingOne environment in the admin console following the convergence documentation.
 Then set up mobile application as follows:
 1. Remove the `PingID_SDK.aar` library file from the `libs` folder of your application and remove any calls to that SDK.
-2. Setup a PingOne mobile SDK as described in the [set-up section](#1-set-up-a-mobile-app-using-the-pingone-sdk-sample-code) and implement the API methods as described in the [PingOne Mobile SDK sample app](#2-pingone-mobile-sdk-sample-app).
+2. Setup a PingOne MFA mobile SDK as described in the [set-up section](https://github.com/pingidentity/pingone-mobile-sdk-android/blob/master/README.md#16-add-the-pingone-sdk-component-into-your-existing-project) and implement the API methods as described in the [PingOne MFA Mobile SDK sample app](#1-sample-app).

 #### 3.1 Manual flow